-Obviously, not all algorithms are interaction-faithful.
+Of course, not all algorithms are interaction-faithful.
 For example, an unfaithful algorithm could simply look at the ID-entries to learn $z$.
-Thus the relation problem $(P_{\xi}, \mu_{\xi})$ can be much easier than that of the IA interaction problem defined by $(\mathcal{M}, P, \mu)$.
-However, if we restrict attention to the class of interaction-faithful algorithms $\mathcal{R}$, then it is easy to see that there is an \emph{exact} correspondence between the `difficulty' of the two problems, at least for interactions lasting at most $N$ steps.
+Thus the relation problem $(P_{\xi}, \mu_{\xi})$ can be much easier than the IA interaction problem defined by $(\mathcal{M}, P, \mu)$.
+However, if we restrict attention to the class of interaction-faithful algorithms $\mathcal{R}$, then it is not hard to see that there is an \emph{exact} correspondence between the ``difficulty'' of the two problems, at least for interactions lasting at most $N$ steps.
 That is, for $T \leq N$, there is a $T$-query IA-interaction algorithm for $(\mathcal{M}, P, \mu)$ with success probability $p$, if and only if there is a $T$-query interaction-faithful standard algorithm for $(P_{\xi}, \mu_{\xi})$ with success probability $p$.

 The good news is that we can prove a DPT for interaction-faithful query algorithms in almost exactly the same way as for unrestricted query algorithms.
 In fact, it's most natural to prove a DPT for a more general notion of faithfulness, which we define next.
 Say we are given $n > 0$ and a map $\tau: \{0, 1, *\}^n \rightarrow \{0, 1\}^n$, called a \emph{query-restriction map}.
-Say that a (standard) query algorithm $\mathcal{R}$ on $n$ input bits is \emph{$\tau$-faithful} if for every execution of $\mathcal{R}$ on any input, whenever the input bits seen by $\mathcal{R}$ seen so far are given by $u \in \{0, 1, *\}^n$, $\mathcal{R}$ either halts, or chooses a next input bit $x_i$ to query whose index satisfies $\tau(u)_i = 1$.
-In other words, a restriction map $\tau$ restricts the possible queries which can be made by a $\tau$-faithful algorithm, in a way that depends only on the description $u$ of the bits seen so far.
-Note that interaction-faithfulness as defined earlier is indeed equivalent to $\tau$-faithfulness for an appropriately defined $\tau = \tau_{\text{int}}$.
+Say that a (standard) query algorithm $\mathcal{R}$ on $n$ input bits is \emph{$\tau$-faithful} if for every execution of $\mathcal{R}$ on any input, whenever the input bits seen by $\mathcal{R}$ seen so far are given by $u \in \{0, 1, *\}^n$, then $\mathcal{R}$ either halts, or chooses a next input bit $x_i$ to query whose index satisfies $\tau(u)_i = 1$.
+In other words, a restriction map $\tau$ restricts the possible next queries which can be made by a $\tau$-faithful algorithm, in a way that depends only on the description $u$ of the bits seen so far.
+Note that interaction-faithfulness as defined earlier is indeed equivalent to $\tau$-faithfulness for an appropriately-defined $\tau = \tau_{\text{int}}$.